hyunjunian/Poor-Charlie-s-Almanack/en.md

 And, of course, the engineering idea of a backup system is a very powerful idea.
 The engineering idea of breakpoints, that’s a very powerful model too.
 The notion of a critical mass—that comes out of physics—is a very powerful model.

 All of these things have great utility in looking at ordinary reality.
 And all of this cost-benefit analysis—hell, that’s all elementary high school algebra.
 It’s just been dolled up a little bit with fancy lingo.
 And you can demonstrate that point quite simply: There’s not a person in this room viewing the work of a very ordinary professional magician who doesn’t see a lot of things happening that aren’t happening and not see a lot of things happening that are happening.

-> There’s not a person in this room viewing the work of a very ordinary professional magician who doesn’t see a lot of things happening that aren’t happening and not see a lot of things happening that are happening.
->

 I suppose the next most reliable models are from biology and physiology because, after all, all of us are programmed by our genetic makeup to be much the same.